 Beyond helping reduce energy costs by regulating your home’s temperature, programmable thermostats can also help minimize impact on your system.
 Set your thermostat to be on only when you are actually in your home.

-Another tip is to program your thermostat for extended run-cycles.
+Another tip is to program your thermostat for lengthier run-cycles.
 While this action won’t prevent problems, it can help bring down the humidity in your Fort Worth area home.
 This can offer a more comfortable environment, in addition to keep mold spores from thriving in your home.

 Watch Out for Those Pests